JukkoInc/jukko-android-sdk/README.md

         }

-2. In your application `build.gradle` add following line to the dependencies:
+2. In your application's `build.gradle` add the following line to the dependencies list:

         :::gradle
         dependencies {